mtranthien38-png/hoangthiende/README.md

 Drakonas will be a classic shoot 'em up game build with the Three.js library.
 The idea is based on Raptor:

-Drakonas will be a classic shoot 'em up game build with the Three.js library.
-The idea is based on Raptor: Call of the shadows.
-A classic dos game published by Apogee Software.
 ----
 The player will be playing missions with an upgradable airplane.
 In the missions the player earns money and collect weapons to upgrade his ship in the shop after a mission.
 Drakonas